-During a marriage breakdown making a Will or reviewing the provisions of your current Will may not be your priority however, it is important to consider how the change in your relationship status will effect what happens to your assets on death.
+During a marriage breakdown making a Will or reviewing the provisions of your current Will may not be your priority, however, it is important to consider how the change in your relationship status will affect what happens to your assets on death.

 If you have separated from your spouse, your existing Will will remain valid until any divorce proceedings are finalised.
 This means that any reference to your spouse in your Wills will be effective so they will still inherit in the event that they are named as a beneficiary.